The secrets of truffles: how to recognize a quality product🍄✨

 -

-Be wary of anyone selling "Chinese truffles" (Tuber indicum) passed off as Italian: they have a weaker aroma and a very low price.
+Be wary of anyone selling "Chinese truffles" (Tuber indicum) pretending to be Italian: they have a weaker aroma and a very low price.

 In summary: